sunlight-cms/sunlight-cms/README.rst

 This is the official GIT repository of SunLight CMS (8.x branch).

-Documentation, support and stable downloads are available at `sunlight-cms.org <https://sunlight-cms.org/>`_.
+Documentation, support and stable downloads are available at `sunlight-cms.cz <https://sunlight-cms.cz/>`_.

 Requirements